(Not) At Your Service

 Trigger warning: the following story contains potentially disturbing mental-health-related content.

-In late January, after a party of guests leaves Julians restaurant in Providence, bar manager and server Kendra Plumley clears dirty dishes and collects a billfold left at one of only five indoor tables the staff still seats.
-At the end of the shift, when the black plastic credit card sleeve is finally opened, a glaring handwritten message appears in pen on the receipt in the tip section: the word Tip is capitalized and underlined and the words, “Stop making patrons wear masks at the table” are scrawled in the space where guests should normally leave eighteen to twenty percent gratuity.
-It’s just another day on the job in the restaurant industry, and unfortunately, stories like this are becoming more common as the pandemic rages on.
+In late January, after a party of guests leaves Julians Restaurant in Providence, bar manager and server Kendra Plumley clears dirty dishes and collects a billfold left at one of only five indoor tables the staff still seats.
+At the end of the shift, when Plumley opens the black plastic credit card sleeve, she finds a glaring handwritten message: the word “Tip” is capitalized and underlined and the words “Stop making patrons wear masks at the table” are scrawled in the space where guests would normally leave 18 to 20 percent gratuity.
+It’s just another night on the job in the restaurant industry.

 “As a restaurant, we want to provide an enjoyable experience, but it has to comply within these safety precautions.
 We are fortunate at Julians.
 The people we work with are taking it seriously, the owners are taking it seriously, and the majority of the guests are appreciative of the care and effort that’s being put into safety,” Plumley says with a sigh.
 “But unfortunately, I have had a few interactions with people just being rude.
 This particular party walked into the restaurant without a mask on.
 That’s unacceptable.
 I am just doing my job.
 I don’t want to have to babysit you.
 I just want to bring you your food.”